WindyLab/WestlakeIntelligentRobotics.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to our project page on GitHub.
-This page shows our recent research work."
+title: "Intelligent Unmanned Systems Laboratory at Westlake University"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+Welcome to our project page on GitHub.
+This page shows our recent research work.

 Our lab, the Intelligent Unmanned Systems Laboratory at Westlake University, focuses on novel theories and applications of robotic systems, especially multi-robot systems.
 We are interested in next-generation robotic systems that are interesting, meaningful, and challenging to study.